 Many of us grew up being told that vaginas are dirty and have to be “cleaned”, which is why so many women think they need to use a vaginal douche.
 We get it!
 The idea of douching makes sense on paper.
 If there are bad bacteria in your vagina, why not just go in there and wash them all out?
 Like cleaning out a wound before you add a bandage?
 But is douching safe?

 Although it’s done with the best intentions, vaginal douching is ineffective at best and harmful at worst.
 The vagina is a self-cleaning organ that produces discharge to flush out bad bacteria and dead cells.
-It’s also home to protective bacteria that dominate the vaginal microbiome — like Lactobacilli — and keep your vaginal pH low to prevent infections.
+It’s also home to protective bacteria that dominate the vaginal microbiome — like Lactobacilli — and keep your natural pH balance low to prevent infections.

 What is douching?